 Our views on global tobacco control treaty’s key issues

-From 7-12 November 2016, representatives from 180 national governments gathered in Delhi to discuss global tobacco control policies.
-A number of important issues were on the agenda and our views on these are explained here.
+From 1 to 6 October 2018, representatives from 181 national governments gathered in Geneva for the eighth session of the FCTC Conference of the Parties to discuss global tobacco control policies.
+Several important issues were on the agenda.
+Here, we explain our views on these and other issues.

 In addition, our Principles for Engagement provide clear guidance for how we share and communicate our positions with regulators, politicians and other third parties.

 FCTC Article 5.3 addresses the relationship between the development of health policy and the tobacco industry.
 It states:

 "In setting and implementing their public health policies with respect to tobacco control, Parties shall act to protect these policies from commercial and other vested interests of the tobacco industry in accordance with national law.”

 This treaty provision is often referenced as justification to exclude the tobacco industry from any and all engagement with policymakers.
 However, neither Article 5.3 nor subsequent FCTC recommendations explicitly prohibit industry-government interaction and most national laws and practices require an inclusive consultation process during the development of regulation.